davidjbuchanan/MS3-lockdown/README.md

 **Improved button location**
 - The 'add recipe' and 'edit recipe' pages have the facility to add and delete input boxes.
 The buttons for this are located in the navbar.
 Future improvements may include the situation of these buttons at a better location for user experience.

+**Elaboration of search facility**
+- User feedback in the event of 'no results found' required and more sophisticated Python code required to deal remove case sensitivity in user's input.

 ##### back to [top](#table-of-contents)